pontjs/zustand-oop/README.md

 );
 ```

-Now that we have our Todos model set up, here are some examples of how to use it in your components:
+Here are some examples of how to use zustand-oop store in your components:

 ```jsx
 class TodoItemComponentProps {